akhiltodecode/Playwright_Resource/README.md

 Initialize Playwright in your project: npx playwright install

+### Navigate to test suite:
+cd tests

+### Install dependencies from node_modules directory:
+npm install

-Playwright Documentation for the project
+# Playwright Documentation for the project
 ## Test Suites
 ### Authentication Suite:
 Test cases related to user authentication, such as logging in and logging out.